odo/appendix/README.md

 Performance is around 80k ops for writes and 38k for reads for up to 10.000.000 elements of 74 bytes each:

 ![indexed_append_file perfomance](https://raw.github.com/odo/indexed_append_file/master/private/perf.png "indexed_append_file perfomance")

+This measurement was taken on an laptop with a Intel Core 2 Duo @ 2,53 GHz, 1067 MHz memory bus and a SATA Seagate Momentus XT.